Pushing Forward Pareto Frontiers of Proactive Agents with Behavioral Agentic Optimization

 Despite its potential, a key challenge in agentic RL for proactive agents lies in balancing task performance with user engagement.
-In user-involved tasks, agents may rely on frequent feedback and intervention from users to refine their answers, which can improve final response quality and help reconcile mismatched intentions.
+In user-involved tasks, agents may rely on frequent feedback and intervention from users to refine their answers, which can improve final response quality and help reconcile mismatched intentions~\cite{lu2024proactive}.
 Guided by task rewards, RL agents can exploit this mechanism with extensive interaction.
 However, this comes at a cost: repeated or redundant requests for human engagement can erode user confidence in the agent’s competence.
 This creates a fundamental trade-off between the quality of final completions and the level of user intervention required: with more interactions with users, agents gather more information and improve their performance, yet the user's satisfaction decreases due to the tedious interactions.

-In this work, we model this challenge as a multi-objective optimization (MOO) problem, with user engagement and task performance as potentially conflicting objectives.
-We propose \method\ to tackle this challenge, where we not only optimize agents with task rewards, but also enhance and regularize inter-turn behaviors, including retrospective reasoning and prospective planning for better exploration and exploitation of task-related information.
-The empirical results further show that our method efficiently balances the trade-off between user engagement and task performance, pushing forward the Pareto frontier of multi-objective optimization.
+In this work, we formulate this challenge as a multi-objective optimization (MOO) problem, where user engagement and task performance constitute potentially conflicting objectives and form a Pareto frontier.
+In contrast to concurrent works that introduce handcrafted reward signals to balance these objectives~\citep{sun2025training, wu2025collabllm}, we emphasize the importance of \textit{inter-turn behaviors}.
+We propose \method, which not only optimizes agents with respect to task rewards, but also enhances and regularizes inter-turn behaviors, including retrospective reasoning and prospective planning, to enable more effective exploration and exploitation of task-relevant information.
+The empirical results further show that our method efficiently pushes forward the Pareto frontier between user engagement and task performance compared to the agentic RL baseline for proactive agents.
 Our key contributions are summarized as: